sgw-ite/tasks/readme.md

-### Mainly for works in AI club in the Unique Studio
+### This repository is mainly for works in AI club in the Unique Studio

 ##### list